luzvergara93/merakiHomefyReact/README.md

 ##### Includes

 - The body of the card including the description of each item along with its price, category and stock
-- The ItemCount.js and a Link to the cart, to finish the purchase
+- The ItemCount.js and a Link to the cart, to finish the purchase; when the number of products is selected, a button to go to the cart is enabled.

 ### ItemCount.js